resource-watch/slate/source/includes/api/_authentication.md

 The RW API provides most of its data through endpoints that are available to all users, without requiring any form of registration.
 However, some actions, like uploading data or flagging a resource as a favourite, require having a user account and using an access token when issuing requests to the API.

+In this section you will learn the very basics of how you can quickly create a user account and use your token to authenticate requests.
+For more in-depth details on authentication, token and user management, refer to the [User Management](#user-management) section of the documentation.

 ## Logging in or registering a new user account

 The easiest way to access your account is through the [login page](https://api.resourcewatch.org/auth/sign-up) of the RW API.
 Here you can authenticate using your existing Facebook, Google or Twitter account, or you can register or login using your email address and password.